This first article appears in the

 "silence."
 The more one enters into this blessed work, the

-more that is asked to work with consciousness and find this
+more one is asked to work with consciousness and find this

 place of stillness.
 Stillness invites an awareness of

-a place of unconditional love and inner stillness.
-By holding
+from a place of unconditional love and inner stillness.
+By

-this, there is a sense of synchronicity with the client.
+holding this, there is a sense of synchronicity with the

 The practitioner serves as a channel for clients, providing

 direction to their own healing ability.
-From there, the
+From there, and with

 805-637-8756 paulbrowncranial@gmail.com